ginstrom/paladin-novel/chapters/14_legend-begins.md

 Gond and Pell jogged toward the watch post, arriving just as the sentry pointed toward a group of figures emerging from the tree line.
 A dozen people, moving slowly, supporting each other.
 Refugees, by the look of them, but something was wrong.
 They moved with the desperate urgency of people fleeing immediate danger.

 "Slavers," the lead figure gasped as they reached the settlement's edge.
 A woman, middle-aged, her clothes singed and torn.
-"Burned out Millhaven village.
+"Burned out Miller's Crossing.
 Took everyone they could catch.
 We ran… been running for two days…"

 "How many slavers?"
 Pell asked, already thinking tactically.